tbklang/documentation/docs/implementation/31-lexical.md

-This method contains a looping structure which will read character-by-character from the `sourceCode` string and follow the rules of the [grammar](../../language/31-grammar/) (TODO: add link), looping whilst there are still characters available for consumption (`position < sourceCode.length`).
+This method contains a looping structure which will read character-by-character from the `sourceCode` string and follow the rules of the [grammar](../../language/31-grammar/), looping whilst there are still characters available for consumption
+(`position < sourceCode.length`).

 We loop through each character and dependent on its value we start